bactopia/bactopia/docs/usage-basic.md

 What `--max_cpus` does is specify to Nextflow the maximum number of cpus it is allowed to occupy at any given time. `--cpus` on the other hand, specifies how many cpus any given step (qc, assembly, annotation, etc...) can occupy.

 By default `--max_cpus` is set to 1 and if `--cpus` is set to a value greater than `--max_cpus` it will be set equal to `--max_cpus`.
 This appoach errs on the side of caution, by not occupying all cpus on the server without the user's consent!

-## `--clean_cache`
-Bactopia will keep Nextflow's *work* cache even after successfully completing.
-While the cache is maintained Bactopia is resumable using the `-resume` parameter.
-This does however introduce a potentential storage overhead.
-The cache will contain multiple intermediate files (e.g. uncompressed FASTQs, BAMs, etc...) for each sample that was processed.
-In other words, it can get pretty large!

-If you would like to clean up the cache you can use `--clean_cache`.
-This will remove the cache **only** after a successful execution (e.g. everything thing finished without errors).
-This is accomplished by removing the `work` directory created by Nextflow.
-As you might have guessed, by using removing the cache, Bactopia will no longer be resumeable.

-At the end of the day, you can always decide to not use `--clean_cache` and manually remove the `work` directory when you feel it is safe!

 ## `--keep_all_files`
 In some processes, Bactopia will delete large intermediate files (e.g. multiple uncompressed FASTQs) **only** after a process successfully completes.
 Since this a per-process function, it does not affect Nextflow's ability to resume (`-resume`)a workflow.
 You can deactivate this feature using `--keep_all_files`.
 Please, keep in mind the *work* directory is already large, this will make it 2-3 times larger.